So you think you are a connoisseur of aromatic and delicious coffee? Do you know through which beans are better suited for a french press?

 But what about the french press?

 It’s are coarse ground coffee beans.
-Koffee Kult’s high-quality grains mean that they do not crumble into smaller pieces when you do this.
+Koffee Kult’s high-quality beans mean that they do not crumble into smaller pieces when you do this.
 And I’m pretty sure, this is the best coffee brand for french press.

 4. Stone Street Best Coffee For French Press For Cold Brew